alicec740/xgboost-analysis-of-idr-outcomes/README.md

 | Refined model —  test | Plan/issuer PR AUC       | **0.6340** |
 | Refined model — 4-fold CV     | ROC AUC, mean            | **0.8746** |
 | Refined model — 4-fold CV     | ROC AUC, SD              | **0.0015** |

-### Model
-The analysis uses XGBoost, a gradient-boosted decision-tree model, with a binary logistic objective.
-The model was configured with a maximum tree depth of 6, a learning rate of 0.3, and 175 boosting rounds.
-For more information on the model, please see `refined_idr_model.py`.

-### Evaluation
-The data were divided into training and held-out test sets using a 67/33 split.
-The refined analysis additionally used four-fold stratified cross-validation within the training data to assess performance consistency across different subsets of the data.
-Model performance was evaluated using ROC AUC and precision-recall AUC (PR AUC).
-ROC AUC was used to assess overall ranking performance, while PR AUC was used to examine performance for the individual outcome classes, particularly the less-common plan/issuer outcome.

 ## Limitations
 ### - Observational data limits causal interpretation.